 New Commuter Rail Platforms and Service

 Additional transit services are essential as LMA employees continue to shift from driving to public transportation.
 MASCO has completed planning and design studies and advocated for new commuter rail platforms and services at Yawkey and Ruggles Stations, the nearest stations to Longwood for commuters.
-As a result, the developer of Fenway Center is building a new Yawkey Station in 2012.
-MASCO teamed with LMA institutions, area businesses, community groups and state and city officials.
-To secure state economic stimulus funding for the station.
-The MBTA is completing the next phase of planning for Ruggles Station in their current capital program.
+As a result, the developer of Fenway Center is building a new Yawkey Station, with construction scheduled to be completed November 2013.
+MASCO teamed with LMA institutions, area businesses, community groups and state and city officials to secure state economic stimulus funding for the station.
+The MBTA is completing the next phase of planning for Ruggles Station in their current capital program with design scheduled for completion this year.

 Muddy River Daylighting